Hsbc Holdings PLC Sells 1,685,167 Shares of CNH Industrial (NYSE:CNHI)

-Hsbc Holdings PLC reduced its stake in CNH Industrial (NYSE:CNHI) by 36.1% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 2,988,389 shares of the company’s stock after selling 1,685,167 shares during the period.
-Hsbc Holdings PLC owned 0.22% of CNH Industrial worth $50,900,000 at the end of the most recent quarter.
+Hsbc Holdings PLC lessened its position in CNH Industrial (NYSE:CNHI) by 36.1% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 2,988,389 shares of the company’s stock after selling 1,685,167 shares during the quarter.
+Hsbc Holdings PLC owned 0.22% of CNH Industrial worth $50,900,000 at the end of the most recent reporting period.

-Other hedge funds have also bought and sold shares of the company.
-Rockefeller Capital Management L.P. raised its stake in shares of CNH Industrial by 20.1% in the 3rd quarter.
-Rockefeller Capital Management L.P. now owns 34,617 shares of the company’s stock valued at $574,000 after purchasing an additional 5,800 shares during the period.
-Arrowstreet Capital Limited Partnership grew its holdings in CNH Industrial by 33.2% during the third quarter.
-Arrowstreet Capital Limited Partnership now owns 13,830,145 shares of the company’s stock worth $235,364,000 after purchasing an additional 3,446,211 shares during the period.
-Vident Investment Advisory LLC boosted its holdings in shares of CNH Industrial by 18.8% during the third quarter.
-Vident Investment Advisory LLC now owns 35,260 shares of the company’s stock worth $592,000 after acquiring an additional 5,585 shares during the period.
-Grantham Mayo Van Otterloo & Co.
-LLC boosted its holdings in shares of CNH Industrial by 307.2% during the third quarter.
-Grantham Mayo Van Otterloo & Co.
-LLC now owns 856,800 shares of the company’s stock worth $14,231,000 after acquiring an additional 646,400 shares during the period.
-Finally, Achmea Investment Management B.V. bought a new stake in shares of CNH Industrial during the third quarter worth approximately $773,000.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Amundi purchased a new position in CNH Industrial in the 2nd quarter worth about $536,061,000.
+Pendal Group Ltd purchased a new position in CNH Industrial during the 3rd quarter valued at about $124,534,000.
+Border to Coast Pensions Partnership Ltd purchased a new position in CNH Industrial during the 2nd quarter valued at about $56,733,004,000.
+Arrowstreet Capital Limited Partnership boosted its holdings in shares of CNH Industrial by 33.2% in the 3rd quarter.
+Arrowstreet Capital Limited Partnership now owns 13,830,145 shares of the company’s stock valued at $235,364,000 after buying an additional 3,446,211 shares in the last quarter.
+Finally, Allianz Asset Management GmbH boosted its holdings in shares of CNH Industrial by 18.9% in the 2nd quarter.
+Allianz Asset Management GmbH now owns 11,387,514 shares of the company’s stock valued at $190,400,000 after buying an additional 1,806,826 shares in the last quarter.
 Hedge funds and other institutional investors own 35.14% of the company’s stock.

 CNH Industrial NV designs, produces and sells agricultural equipment and commercial vehicles.
 It operates through the following business segments: Heavy construction equipment and Light construction equipment.
 The Heavy construction equipment segment includes general construction equipment such as large wheel loaders and excavators, and road building and site preparation equipment such as graders, compactors and dozers.